Pit Crew (Drag Race): RuPaul's Drag Race Live! (2020)

 RuPaul's Drag Race Live! shows in Las Vegas features a rotating cast of RuPaul's Drag Race contestants in a live show akin to the Werq the World tour.
 The shows Pit Crew all double as dancers in the queens' numbers.
 Crew members include: AJ Watkins, Dallas Eli, Filip Lacina, Michael Silas, Nick Lemer, and Sebastian Gonzalez.
+In 2024, the season 16 episode "Drag Race Vegas Live!
+Makeovers" featured RuPaul's Drag Race contestants giving makeovers to members of the variety show's Pit Crew.

 Canada's Drag Race (2020–present)

 The Pit Crew on Canada's Drag Race attracted media attention for including Mina Gerges, who was the first plus-size man to be featured in the Pit Crew on any edition of the series, and Travis L'Henaff, an HIV-positive model and activist who has been featured in HIV/AIDS awareness campaigns in Canada.
-Other members included Ming Yao, Seth Falk and Evan Boutsov.
+Other members included Evan Boutsov, Seth Falk, and Minhi Wang, who later competed on the show's fifth season.

 RuPaul's Drag Race Down Under (2021–present)

 Regular members of the Pit Crew of RuPaul's Drag Race Down Under included Max Currie, Sean Walters, and Rod Tian.